-Security Heightened in Uttara Kannada Following Pahalgam Terror Attack
+Security heightened in Uttara Kannada following Pahalgam terror attack

 Live

-In the wake of the recent terrorist attack in Pahalgam, Jammu and Kashmir, a red alert has been issued across the country, prompting heightened security measures in Uttara Kannada district, a coastal region with strategic importance with a large Muslim population in pockets like Honnavar, Kumta, and Bhatkal.
+Karwar: In the wake of the recent terrorist attack in Pahalgam, Jammu and Kashmir, a red alert has been issued across the country, prompting...

 Karwar: In the wake of the recent terrorist attack in Pahalgam, Jammu and Kashmir, a red alert has been issued across the country, prompting heightened security measures in Uttara Kannada district, a coastal region with strategic importance with a large Muslim population in pockets like Honnavar, Kumta, and Bhatkal.